-- values identified in the Environmental Protection (Water) Policy - · sustainability, including both quality and quantity - physical integrity, fluvial processes and morphology of groundwater resources.
+- values identified in the Environmental Protection (Water) Policy - sustainability, including both quality and quantity - physical integrity, fluvial processes and morphology of groundwater resources.

 This section is to assess potential impacts on water resource environmental values identified in the previous section.
-It will also define environmental protection objectives; identifies potential water impacts; examines practical alternative control measures and recommends mitigation strategies for the Project.
+It will also define and describe the objectives and measures as required by the introductory part of this section 4 with particular reference to the specific matters mentioned in this section.
 It should describe how nominated quantitative standards and indicators may be achieved, and how the achievement of the objectives will be monitored, audited and managed.